 Innovations in Spine Care

-Orthopedic and Neurosurgeons on staff at Community Healthcare System hospitals are established leaders in spine and neurosurgery.
+Orthopedic surgeons and Neurosurgeons on staff at Community Healthcare System hospitals are established leaders in spine and neurosurgery.
 They use their vast experience to help diagnose and treat disorders affecting the entire body: spine, brain, legs, arm and face.
 Our innovative approaches include minimally invasive treatments with cutting-edge technologies that help our patients return to a more active, healthy lifestyle more quickly than ever before.

 Our physicians specialize in all aspects of complex spine surgery, minimally invasive surgeries of the spine and spinal deformities.
-Our surgery team members stay on the cutting-edge of new treatments and technologies, ensuring patients have access to the most advanced treatment options available today, including:
+Our orthopedic surgery team members stay on the cutting-edge of new treatments and technologies, ensuring patients have access to the most advanced treatment options available today, including:

 - Anterior Cervical Discectomy and Fusion (ACDF) with instrumentation.
 The cervical disc and/or spur are removed during this operation.
 After removal of the disc, a bone graft will be placed in this space, allowing for fusion.